onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 thresholds, or if specific conditions repeat within a specified time interval.

-Based on the vendor’s recommendations, the Service Provider may create another YAML, which finalizes their engineering rules for the processing of the vendor’s events.
+Based on the vendor's recommendations, the Service Provider may create another YAML, which finalizes their engineering rules for the processing of the vendor's events.
 The Service Provider may alter the threshold levels recommended by the vendor, and may modify and more clearly specify actions that should be taken when specified conditions arise.
 The Service Provided-created version of the YAML will be distributed to